abigaelbousquet/rookie-to-cookie/README.md

 We chose to use the specific types of RecipeRecommendationKDTrees (with RecipeNodes) in the algorithm generation because this data structure gave us a defined algorithm for determining k-nearest-neighbors to a particular recipe which was helpful for comparing candidate Recipes to a user's liked and/or disliked Recipes in the "personalized" meal plan generation algorithm.

 We chose to gather Recipes for a user's liked and disliked Recipes from Firebase rather than additional calls to the Spoonacular API to preserve our limited available requests for meal plan generation only.
+This led to saving more data in firebase which wasn't very space-efficient, but was more cost-efficient.

 # Errors/Bugs

+In testing the back end with mocked data and mocked firebase (in TestEndpoint), we have run into a bug with unexpected NullPointerExceptions in the workflow of adding a user then generating and saving a meal plan then liking a recipe in the plan.
+With more time, we would/will look into this further but with our e2e testing with real data and real firebase we have been unable to replicate the bug.
+As such, this is a bug that appears to be isolated to the fully mocked case and so we have prioritized addressing other, user-facing bugs with our limited time.

 # Tests